 Aside: What makes for a rich, full life?
 I, Bernard Preston, decided a long time ago that it was a lot more fulfilling having fun myself than watching others have fun on television.
 Yes, grasping these solar system facts, and putting them into practice takes time and energy.
 But gosh, this has been a very satisfying project.

 These books are cheap on your Kindle, tablet or smartphone.
 Instantly downloadable and great bedside readings.
-They have been described by a fan as 'healthful and funny stories from the life and work of a chiropractor.'
+They have been described by a fan as 'healthful and funny stories from the life and work of a DC.'
 You WILL enjoy them, or your money back!
 Dinkum, I can say that because no one ever has, nor will you.
 Just as important, you will read them to the end.

 Alas they have nothing to do with solar system facts; they are about better health facts.
 Is it your desire to reach a happy and healthy eighty and sit under the trees you once planted watching the grandchildren growing up?

-Today, it's a toss up; I have a weakness for sport on television and South Africa and England are squaring up on the cricket field in the World Series.
+Today, it is a toss up; I have a weakness for sport on television and South Africa and England are squaring up on the cricket field in the World Series.
 Or shall I go soaring with the eagles to cloud base in my glider?
 Or prepare another bed in the winter garden?
 I need more space for a how to grow peas demonstration; they also can store the sun's energy.